Ninerian/docker-gridc/README.md

   my_https_site:
     remote_port: 9001
     proto:
-      tcp: site.qa:443
+      tcp: github.com:443
 ```
+Also, when mapping to a https site serving valid or self signed ssl, the domain names do not match so the browser displays a certificate error message which can be resolved by adding flags to your selenium code like for Chrome:

+    $ options.addArguments("ignore-certificate-errors");

-Keep in mind that unlike subdomains which have unlimited unique endpoint capability, tcp ports are limted and must also be coordinated to avoid tunnel conflicts if they are specifically requested in the config file.
+Keep in mind that unlike subdomains which have unlimited unique endpoint capability, tcp ports are limited and must also be coordinated to avoid tunnel conflicts if they are specifically requested in the config file.
 Leave `remote_port:` empty in the config file for randomly assigned.
+Read more about [Gridlastic Connect tcp tunneling][gridlastic-connect-tcp].

 ### Example with custom gridc configuration file